alisnic/alisnic.github.com/_posts/2017-06-28-validating-calltrace.markdown

         shell returned 1
 ```

+So there you go, we have a half-baked solution for a problem that barely exists!
+That was fun!
+In all seriousness, if we were to implement this properly, we would
+take a different approach.
+There is a category of tools that are perfectly aware
+of what code calls what functions - profilers.
+So a "production" implementation
+of this task would be to use a ruby tracing function to track function calls.

 Here's a link to a gist with the whole source in case you want to play with it:
 [https://gist.github.com/alisnic/1ccc6e1357e0365ee4ed8655f2e1d7dd](https://gist.github.com/alisnic/1ccc6e1357e0365ee4ed8655f2e1d7dd)